n1khilnick/reactJS/README.md

-**7. After installationn go to package.jsoon and add the this into the "scripts" :
+**6. After installationn go to package.jsoon and add the this into the "scripts" :**

 	"start":"parcel index.html",
 	"stop":"parcel index.html",

-**8. Go to the <app-name> folder and create "index.html"
+**7. Go to the "app-name" folder and create "index.html"**

 and insert following :